It’s as Easy as 1, 2…10!

 How to Use Coaching Cards

 Imagine two people in a meeting room.
 A line manager and one of their team.
-The team member has been struggling with meeting their goals, and the team memeber has not met their KPIs for this month.
+The team member has been struggling with meeting their goals, and the team member has not met their KPIs for this month.
 The line manager could simply tell them what they did wrong and what they would do.

-However, this particular line manager understands the power of coaching, so they invite the team member to a coaching session next week, where they’ll help them to understand how to set and achieve their goals effectively.
+However, this particular line manager understands the power of coaching, so they invite the team members to a coaching session next week, where they’ll help them to understand how to set and achieve their goals effectively.

 The team member thanks them and agrees.
 Fast forward a few days, and we are at that meeting – the two of them in the meeting room…